ebzzry/ebzzry.github.io/src/en/flakes.md

 Just like with flakes on NixOS, I got the new set of commads.

-Most, if not all important Nix commands, have already coalesced into `nix`.
-I went by fine with it for a year, until I decided that it's time to take the dive and use flakes outside of the basic configuration.
+Most, if not all, important Nix commands, have already coalesced into `nix`.
+I went by fine with it for a year.
+Soon, until I decided that it's time to take the dive and use flakes outside of the basic configuration.